Zeltex/multi-agent_collaboration/readme.txt

 The gym_cooking and mac_interface projects must be run, respectively compiled, in x32

 Note that Planner_Mac_One is litterally a copy-pasta of Planner_Mac (with a single line changed in calculate_infos), and any changes to one agent will therefore not change the other.

+Note that the gym-cooking-fork submodule links to an old commit, so after pulling, one must maunally check out the master branch.